chenchaoyi/macaca-appium/README.md

 # Introduction ##
 #### A brief introduction of how to use [Macaca](macacajs.github.io/macaca/) to run [Appium](http://appium.io/) test

 Appium has been around for 5 years, yet I couldn't find any alternative solution until Macaca was introduced last year.

 This repo provides simple instructions on setup Macaca locally to run your existed Appium tests.

+## Why ##
+* The Automation instrument has been removed from Instruments since Xcode 8 beta 2.
+While Appium still struggles to migrate to use XCUItest underlayer, Macaca has already done the switch.

+* Macaca supports multiple selenium sessions in single test.

+The following instruction is for **iOS**.

 ## Installation ##
 * Install [Node.js >= v0.12.x and npm](http://nodejs.org/)